soarce-qa/soarce-client-php/README.md

 Althought there will be security measures in place, include this library only as a --dev dependency.
 The intended use is local development or use within a CI/CD pipeline.
 See documentation for more advanced examples.

+### Versions

+This tool is inteded to help with legacy software maintenance and upgrades.
+Because of this we have multiple versions of this client available, supporting legacy versions of PHP down to PHP 5.3.9.
+The current minimum PHP-Version for the master branch and active development is the oldest supported PHP versions by php.net.
+Whenever EOL of one is reached, we'll create a new major version and there drop support.
+Currently the following branches are available:
+* 1.x - PHP 5.3.9
+* 2.x - PHP 5.4 - 5.6
+* 3.x - PHP 7.0
+* 4.x/master - PHP 7.1+

 ## Installation